 What music inspires me most?
 I have many, many favorites, including:

 Also, I can’t live without The Indigo Girls, The Beatles, and Cole Porter.
 And, of course, as a “Long Islander,” Billy Joel.

 Are there other musicians in my family?
 My mother sings all the time, no matter who is on the radio accompanying her.
 My sister also sings, though she prefers to sing alone in the car.
-Her husband has yet to hear her sing.
-And, of course, my husband, who was a professional trombonist for many years.

 What are my hobbies?
 Reading, writing, walking, taking pictures.
 And, lately, cooking.